Sembawang Park: Surrounding areas of interest

 The Sembawang Park and its surrounding areas are surrounded by sites where there was the Kampong Wak Hassan, with old Malay Kampong houses and many roads with old black and white colonial houses.
 There are around 20 roads which are named after the British colonies like Delhi Road, Pakistan Road, Kenya Crescent, Madras Road, Africa Road and so on.

 The Navy museum preserves a collection of Singapore's navy and also the Royal Navy.
 The museum contains historical exhibits of the Naval Base, photographs, badges, medals, documents and nautical objects.

 The Andrew Avenue just west to the Sembawang Road traces a calm secluded road to Bottle Tree Village.
-On the way, is a mosque named Melayu Perempatan Masjid built in the 1970s, surrounded by remnants of air raid shelters and lush secondary vegetation.
+On the way is a mosque named Melayu Perempatan Masjid built in the 1970s, surrounded by remnants of air raid shelters and lush secondary vegetation.

 Remnants of air raid shelters could also be found in Maltat Crescent.

-The Old Admiralty House which is one of 52 national monuments of Singapore, is present 3.5 km away from the park in Old Nelson Road.
+The Old Admiralty House, one of 52 national monuments of Singapore, is present 3.5 km from the park in Old Nelson Road.
 The 'arts and crafts' style building designed by Sir Edwin Lutyens is now a spa resort known as the Admiral Hill Country Club.

-The Sembawang Memorial is present at the Sembawang wharfs which was opened in 2005 to commemorate the 60th anniversary of the end of World War II and in memory of the brave men of the two HMS war cruisers which sunk during the Japanese attack in 1941.
+The Sembawang Memorial at the Sembawang wharfs was opened in 2005 to commemorate the 60th anniversary of the end of World War II and in memory of the brave men of the two HMS war cruisers which sunk during the Japanese attack in 1941.

 Fauna and flora

-There are more than 40 bird species recorded in that area by Nature Society of Singapore.
+There are more than 40 bird species recorded in this area by the Nature Society of Singapore.
 The cannonball tree is an attraction in the park, though non native.
 The fruits are woody and large reminding of cannonballs in size and weight.